annagrotius/Irony_Detection_Classifier/README.md

 The final function, <i>accuracy</i> compares the prediction labels from previous functions and gold labels assigned to annotated comments and returns the accuracy of prediction labels.

-*** Additional details for all of the functions, including parameter inputs, please see the relevant python script.
+*** Additional details for all of the functions, including parameter inputs, can be seen within the relevant python script.
 You can also use the <i>"help(*insert_function_name)"</i> function within your chosen environment.

 ---
 For more information or any questions regarding the project, please contact the following person(s):